talaviss/overreacted.io/src/pages/how-does-react-tell-a-class-from-a-function.md

 **So how does React know if something is a class or a function?**

-Just like in my [previous post](/why-do-we-write-super-props/), **you don’t *need* to know this to be productive in React.** I didn’t know this for years.
+**you don’t *need* to know this to be productive in React.** I didn’t know this for years.
 Please don’t turn this into an interview question.
 In fact, this post is more about JavaScript than it is about React.

 This blog is for a curious reader who wants to know *why* React works in a certain way.
 Are you that person?
 Then let’s dig in together.